Constrained Serial Dictatorships can be Fair

 \paragraph{Maximizing social welfare in allocation of indivisible goods}

-A classical way of guaranteeing a level of fairness and/or efficiency consists in finding an allocation {\em maximizing social welfare}, under the assumption that the input contains, for each agent, her utility function over all bundles of goods.\footnote{In most works, this utility function is furthermore assumed to be additive.} Egalitarian social welfare places fairness above all, utilitarian social welfare cares only about efficiency and not at all about fairness, and Nash social welfare is considered as a sweet spot inbetween.
-As there are a lot of references, we refer to the surveys \cite{AmanatidisBFV22,BouveretCM16,LangR16}.
-Importantly, these mechanisms, defined by maximizing social welfare from an input consisting of utility functions, are not strategyproof.
+A classical way of guaranteeing a level of fairness and/or efficiency consists in finding an allocation {\em maximizing social welfare}, under the assumption that the input contains, for each agent, her utility function over all bundles of goods (usually assumed additive).
+Egalitarian social welfare places fairness above all, utilitarian social welfare cares only about efficiency only, and Nash social welfare is considered as a sweet spot inbetween.
+See \cite{BouveretCM16,LangR24,AmanatidisABFLMVW23,AzizLMW22} for surveys.
+These mechanisms are not strategyproof.